Cleanup projects for Restoring rivers, lakes, and beaches is important as they are integral parts of our ecosystem.

 She emphasized the importance of minimizing waste by discouraging the use of soap and detergent in the river and urged people to refrain from littering plastic, garlands, wood, and other garbage.

-Through such conscious efforts, Earth5R aims to contribute to the revival of the Ganges and raise awareness about the urgent need for environmental responsibility in protecting our precious water resources.
+Through such conscious efforts, Earth5R aims to contribute to the revival of the Ganges and raise awareness about the urgent need for environmental responsibility in order to protect our precious water resources.
+In addition, these efforts underscore our commitment to sustainable practices and community engagement.

 Earth5R has started many other projects to help with environmental problems.